ymkim92/olev/README.md

 EV
 ==

-HEV, PHEV
+* HEV
+* PHEV : Toyota Prius
-Tesla motor in California
+* Pure EV: Tesla motor in California

-advantages
+  * advantages
-* simple :
+    * simple
-  empty bonnet
+      * empty bonnet
-  easy to fix it
+      * easy to fix it

-disadvantages
+  * disadvantages
     * recharging time is longer than filling oil

 How to recharge